Gritting, ice and snow

-The secondary routes (shown in blue) are routes that are treated in sever weather conditions such as freezing rain forming ice on surfaces and heavy falling or lying snow.
+The secondary routes (shown in blue on the map) are routes that are treated in sever weather conditions such as freezing rain forming ice on surfaces and heavy falling or lying snow.
 They are treated as long as there are resources available and these resources are not needed for the primary network.
 The primary routes will be treated first.
 Routes to be treated include:

-- less important local village and estate distributor roads having heavy traffic flows
+- key local, village and estate distributor roads having significant traffic flows

-- school transport routes operated by the council.
+- school transport routes operated by or for Worcestershire CC

 The council salt 2,371km of the adopted road network.
 With the available resources and time constraints it is not reasonably practicable to provide the service on all roads or to ensure all surfaces are kept free of ice or snow at all times, even on the treated parts of the network.